bilelsalemdev/taahod-backend/BACKEND_COMPLETE.md

-# Al-Hikmah Academy Backend - Implementation Complete! 🎉
+# Taahod Backend - Implementation Complete! 🎉

 ## Overview

-The complete backend API for Al-Hikmah Academy Islamic Learning Platform has been successfully implemented with all features, security measures, and documentation.
+The complete backend API for Taahod Islamic Learning Platform has been successfully implemented with all features, security measures, and documentation.

 ## ✅ Completed Features (14/14 Tasks - 100%)